EOS-OS/EOS/README.md

 ## Who are we

-We are a group of robotic developers from Research institutes, Schools, and robotics enterprises.
+We are a group of robotic developers from research institutes, schools, and robotics enterprises.
-We hope `EOS` can unite the strength from different aspects to accelerate robot development and shorten the communication path between developers and end users.
+We hope `EOS` can unite the strengths of different aspects to accelerate robot development and shorten the communication path between developers and end users.

 ## Roadmap